-Students are provided a strong theoretical foundation and are introduced to the various concepts in order to gain a thorough understanding of the subject all courses finish within one semester.
-Undergraduate courses consist of 39 contact hours, 1-2 midterm exam hours and 2 final exam hours.
-Contact hours are usually scheduled as 13 one (1) hour class sessions with one session per week for the duration of the semester and 2 hours of discussion forum per week formatter.
+Students are provided a strong theoretical foundation and are introduced to the various concepts in order to gain a thorough understanding of the subject matter.
 The practical application and implementation of these specific concepts are methodically discussed during the various class sessions by means of real-life examples and comprehensive case studies.